 If you’re looking for a site that offers courses to satisfy your right brain, CreativeLive is a sure winner.
 Take art courses, get inspiration, and learn tips in subjects ranging from photo and video to crafts and DIY projects.
 Under its “money and life” category, CreativeLive also offers courses in self improvement, communication skills, and entrepreneurship.

 Most online learning sites offer free registration.
 However, many of them require fees for anything more than rudimentary content or beginner’s classes.
 One top-rated program, however, has great content and offers everything on it for free.

-In addition to the well-known Khan Academy and MIT Open Coureware, is Coursera, which was founded by Stanford professors as a way to transform lives by giving everyone access to knowledge.
-Its courses are taught by instructors from world-leading universities and educational institutions, and offer video lectures, peer-review assignments, and community discussion forums.
+Founded by Stanford professors, Coursera offers all of its courses for free as part of a mission to make education accessible to everyone, everywhere.
+Its courses are taught by instructors from world-leading universities and educational institutions, and the platform is a veritable digital campus stocked with video lectures, peer-review assignments, and community discussion forums.

 Not many sites offer the greatest customer support, such as a customer care toll-free number or 24/7 chat, but one that comes close, is Udemy.
 Though it doesn’t offer a direct support channel to the customer care team, it offers encompassing FAQ’s and documentation.
 If you have a particular question, you can find your answer by selecting a FAQ document that’s titled exactly what you’re looking for, such as “ video playback issues” and “send a question to my instructor.”
 If you still haven’t found your answer, you can select a broader topic, such as “getting started” or “account troubleshooting.”
 As a last resort, you can open a support ticket and an agent will get in touch.